philthompson/blog/gen/static/very-plotter-tips.md

   * if a "-mod#" is already there, try a larger or smaller value there
   * expand the "?" section inside the gradient editor for more information on how the "-mod#" works
 1. hit the "Go" button

+### <a name="mandel-stripes"></a>Stripe Average Coloring

+Try stripe average coloring!

+1. Click the wrench button to open the controls menu
+1. Expand the "gradient editor" section
+1. Add a zero to the gradient's "-mod#" option, or add "-mod50000" if there isn't already a "-mod#" option present
+1. Click the "Go" button to apply the gradient
+1. Expand the "algorithm options" section
+1. In the "options" dropdown list, select "automatic with stripes coloring"
+1. Click the "Go" button to run the new algorithm

+For more background, tips, and examples of stripe average coloring, see <a href="${SITE_ROOT_REL}/2023/Stripe-Average-Coloring.html">this blog post</a>.

 ### <a name="mandel-tips"></a>Tips